Christos Simatos

 Carmen Miranda, known as “The Brazilian Bombshell,” was the first great Latina pop celebrity.
 Singing and dancing to Samba while wearing her fruit-salad headdresses, she became an international icon.
 She was also a star of film and stage who, by 1945, had become the highest-paid woman in the United States.

 While Reiter’s essay, “My Mother’s Portrait,” is personal, it is also an example of cultural journalism.
 In addition to investigating the artist’s famous sitters, his research and storytelling provide rare glimpses into the lives of many lesser known but nonetheless fascinating characters whose accomplishments would likely have gone largely unrecognized.
 Reiter’s essay also documents his global art treasure hunt and provides details on the lives of Simatos’ sitters, many of them long forgotten.
 His essay makes an appeal to all art hunters, especially those who haunt flea markets and antique shops, urging them to become familiar with Simatos’ portraiture and to join his hunt.
 He also puts out a call to the public, at large, asking for help in identifying the anonymous sitters seen in many portraits.
 And, when newly discovered portraits arise, Reiter intends to travel to meet the owners and document their acquisitions for his catalogue raisonné.
-Equally important, he will also document their stories with a camera crew who will film a Q&A between Reiter and his fellow hunters.
+Equally important, he intends to document their stories with a camera crew with a Q&A between Reiter and his fellow hunters.
+In addition to film (documentary and docu-series), Reiter’s story is highly adaptable to various forms of print media — magazines, newspapers, art journals, and, of course, a monograph in book form.

 It is likely that art hunters have already come across other Simatos portraits but had not bothered to research their finds, simply because he is not listed in biographical dictionaries and other art references.
 After all, caution increases exponentially if one can’t easily find an artist’s bona fides.
 Without the security of a positive background check, interest in looking deeper usually fades.
 Numerous artists have suffered the cruel fate of falling through the cracks of art history.
 Relegated to a purgatory of marginalization, they fall victim to our collective memory loss — if, indeed, they had ever achieved some recognition in the first place.
 Most wind up in the dumpster.
 Without carefully looking at art, or being genuinely curious, it becomes too easy to quickly condemn a lesser-known artist’s work as lacking quality, historical significance, and value.
 Sadly, this condition of collective ignorance has proven ruthlessly repetitive in art history.
 Reiter vividly recalls the moment when his mother’s portrait sparked a journey of investigation.
 It was an epiphany, without which the Simatos signature would likely have remained just another undecipherable scribble beneath another unidentified face.
 Thankfully, this undeterred detective has added a significant portraitist to the chronicles of art history, illuminated his life’s work, and revealed the intriguing and largely untold back stories of his sitters.